Robert Wight: Return to England and collections

 Wight left India after retiring from service in March 1853.
 He returned to England with poor health and difficulty in hearing.
 He returned to England and bought the 66-acre estate of Grazeley Lodge near Reading.
 Although his intention had been to continue with taxonomic research, he got diverted into small-scale agriculture, and published very little thereafter.
 Eight short articles on cotton cultivation were published in the Gardeners' Chronicle in 1861 and as a substantial pamphlet in 1862.
-In 1865 Wight was a member of the committee that helped Edward John Waring edit the Pharmacopoeia of India (published in 1868) and in 1866 he read a paper on On the Phenomenon of Vegetation in the Indian Spring to the International Botanical Congress in London.
+In 1865 Wight was a member of the committee that helped Edward John Waring edit the Pharmacopoeia of India (published in 1868) and in 1866 he read a paper On the Phenomenon of Vegetation in the Indian Spring to the International Botanical Congress in London.

 Visiting botanists were welcomed to use his herbarium, but a new generation of botanists had become active in India, including Joseph Hooker and Thomas Thomson.
-He donated his vast collection of duplicates to the Kew Herbarium, which included 3108 species of higher plants and 94 of ferns, distributed in 1869/70 in 20 sets to herbaria in Europe, Russia, North America, South Africa, Australia and, for the first time, to two South Asian herbaria (Calcutta and Peradeniya).
-In October 1871, shortly before his death Wight gave his best specimens to Kew, which included the types of the species described in his publications.
+He donated his vast collection of duplicates to the Kew Herbarium, which included 3108 species of higher plants and 94 of ferns, distributed in 1869/70 in 20 sets to herbaria in Europe, Russia, North America, South Africa, Australia and for the first time, to two South Asian herbaria (Calcutta and Peradeniya).
+In October 1871, shortly before his death, Wight gave his best specimens to Kew, which included the types of the species described in his publications.
 Other herbaria caring for Wight's specimens include the National Herbarium of Victoria, Royal Botanic Gardens Victoria, and the Plantentuin Meise.